 - fresh dill sprigs for garnish

-- Cut the cooled potatoes into ½-inch chunks and add to a large bowl.
-Add the chopped onions, dill and capers,
+- Cut the cooled potatoes into 1/2-inch chunks and add to a large bowl.
+Add the chopped onions, dill, capers, and pickles.

-- Using a fork, mash the egg yolks and add the labneh or yogurt, lemon juice, mayonnaise salt and pepper.
+- Using a fork, mash the egg yolks and add the yogurt, lemon juice, mayonnaise salt and pepper.
 Mix well to combine and stir into the potato mixture, coating the potatoes well.
+You may not need all of the dressing.
 Taste for seasoning and adjust if necessary.

 - Transfer to a serving dish and garnish with sprigs of dill.

 Cook the potatoes until tender and still a little firm.
 The tip of a sharp knife should have a little resistance when the potato is pierced

 Drain the salty brine from the potatoes and rinse under cold running water, then drain on paper towels before adding to the salad.
 Chopping the capers is optional.

 Mis the dressing in small portions as you may not need all of it.
 Any remaining dressing should be transferred to a lidded jar and refrigerated.
 It will keep 3 to 5 days.